mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 their duty to all life.

-Imperial scholars and political scientists feel certain that Morality’s Path and its brief holy book, the Book of Morality, were not organic developments of Zhodani belief.
-Later versions of the book do not reflect development of philosophy but rather a more skilled presentation of the underlying message: ‘Conform, be good and you might be a Noble someday.’
+Imperial scholars and political scientists feel certain that Morality's Path and its brief holy book, the Book of Morality, were not organic developments of Zhodani belief.
+Later versions of the book do not reflect development of philosophy but rather a more skilled presentation of the underlying message: 'Conform, be good and you might be a Noble someday.'

 CUSTOMS
-Zhodani society’s acceptance and use of psionics strongly influences the way they think.
+Zhodani society's acceptance and use of psionics strongly influences the way they think.
 It differs from that of the average Imperial citizen in many respects.